microsoft/CollabLLM/README.md

 CollabLLM transforms traditional language models from passive responders to active collaborators in multi-turn conversations.
 This repository provides the complete framework for computing multiturn-aware rewards and training collaborative language models.

-**Note**: The code on this page is no longer maintained.
-For the latest updates, please visit the [repository](https://github.com/Wuyxin/collabllm) maintained by the first author.
+:warning: This code is no longer maintained.
+Please check the first author's [repository](https://github.com/Wuyxin/collabllm) for the latest updates.

 ---
 ## Installation